syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-list.md

 //Add paragraph to the textbox

-paragraph = textBoxShape.TextBody.AddParagraph("While its base operation is located in Bothell, Washington with 290 employees, several regional sales teams are located throughout their market base.");
+paragraph = textBoxShape.TextBody.AddParagraph("While its base operation is located Washington with 290 employees, several regional sales teams are located throughout their market base.");

 //Sets the list type as Numbered list